Acworth, Georgia

 Acworth is a city in Cobb County, Georgia, United States.
 It is part of the Atlanta metropolitan area.
-The 2019 estimate for Acworth's population is 22,818.
-As of the 2010 census, this city had a population of 20,425, up from 13,422 in 2000.
+As of the 2020 census, this city had a population of 22,440, up from 20,425 in 2010.
 Acworth is located in the foothills of the North Georgia mountains along the southeastern banks of Lake Acworth and Lake Allatoona on the Etowah River.
-Unincorporated areas known as Acworth extend into Bartow, Cherokee and Paulding counties.
+Unincorporated areas known as Acworth extend into Bartow, Cherokee, and Paulding counties.

-Acworth's is often referred to as "the Lake City" because of its proximity to Lake Allatoona and Lake Acworth.
+Acworth is often referred to as "the Lake City" because of its proximity to Lake Allatoona and Lake Acworth.

 History

 Like the rest of Cobb County, the area now containing Acworth was carved out of the former Cherokee Nation in 1831 after the natives were expelled.

 The Western and Atlantic Railroad was completed through town in 1840.
 A watering station for the locomotives was established there.

 The town received its current name in 1843 from Western & Atlantic Railroad engineer Joseph L. Gregg, who named it for his hometown of Acworth, New Hampshire, which was named for the former Royal Navy Surveyor Sir Jacob Acworth.

 Telegraph lines reached the town in 1851.

 A private school was opened for white students in 1852.
 A newer private school operated from 1899 to 1935, when they integrated with the Cobb County School District.
 Until 1935, high school students from Acworth paid tuition to attend.
 Students outside the town were subsidized by the Cobb County School Board.
 Black students were educated separately in a grammar school.
 The closest Black high school was in Atlanta.
 Later, students were bused by the county to a segregated school in Marietta.

 Acworth was incorporated on December 1, 1860.

 Volunteers to fight in the Civil War enlisted in what became Company A ("Acworth Infantry") in the 18th Georgia Volunteer Infantry and Company C ("Invincibles") in the 41st Georgia Volunteer Infantry.

-The town was captured by the Union June 6, 1864.
+The town was captured by the Union on June 6, 1864.
 The city was called "Little Shanty" by the Union troops, to contrast it with the next town south, "Big Shanty", since renamed Kennesaw.
 The town was under martial law during the six months of occupation.
 On November 13, 1864, the town was burned down by the army of General W. T. Sherman, sparing 12 homes and one church; its citizens were left destitute.